 For instance, Bright Agrotech has a case studies page featuring the farmers (both new and legacy) using their system.
 The page is a great resources for their various customer groups to see how success their solution is.

 If you sell a solution, you can create case studies by hopping on calls with customers who have already expressed positive feedback.
 Ask if they’d be willing to tell their story.
-You can send them a survey via Google Surveys, or use a free service like Uber Conference to record and transcribe interviews.
+You can send them a survey via Google Surveys, or use a service like Riverside to record and transcribe interviews.

 Here are a few questions you’ll want to ask: